Scholar Rescue Fund (SRF)

 The Institute of International Education has a long history of providing emergency assistance to students and scholars facing emergencies around the world.
 Through the Emergency Student Fund (ESF), IIE is able to respond to urgent crises in an immediate and effective manner by providing financial support to students when emergencies in their home countries threaten to jeopardize the completion of their studies.

 In response to specific emergencies, IIE will issue a call for applications to the Emergency Student Fund.
 In general, students must be nominated by their host universities, which are also encouraged to provide as much support to students as possible.

 Building on a Freeman Foundation designation of $2.5 million for emergencies involving students from East and Southeast Asia studying in the U.S., IIE is issuing a request to donors around the world to support this fund for other world areas.
-Since 2010, IIE's ESF has provided over $1.5 million in emergency grants to over 450 students from Japan, Haiti, Libya, Thailand, the Philippines, Syria, and Iran whose home sources of financial support were impacted by crisis or natural disaster.
+Since 2010, IIE's ESF has provided $2 million in emergency grants to over 700 students from Japan, Haiti, Libya, Thailand, the Philippines, Syria, Iran, and Nepal whose home sources of financial support were impacted by crisis or natural disaster.
 The Institute seeks to have a fund in place so that IIE can respond quickly to help students when disasters and emergencies arise.
 To support IIE's Emergency Student Fund, please make a donation now and designate your gift by entering "ESF" in the gift designation field.